Team

 Accomplishments

-• Shared 1-3 places in Sarajevo Open in 2012
+• Shared 1-3 places in Sarajevo Open, 2012

-• 3rd place Riga Tech University Open in 2013
+• 3rd place Riga Tech University Open, 2013

-• 3rd place in Rilton Cup 2017
+• 3rd place in Rilton Cup, 2017

-• 1st place in Biel International Chess Festival Rapid event in 2018 & 2019
+• 1st place in Biel International Chess Festival Rapid event, 2018 & 2019

-• 2nd place in Longtou Cup, Belt and Road Chess Open 2018
+• 2nd place in Longtou Cup, Belt and Road Chess Open, 2018

-• 1st place in Netanya International Chess Festival 2019
+• 1st place in Netanya International Chess Festival, 2019

-• 1st place in Moscow Chess Championship 2020.
+• 1st place in Moscow Chess Championship, 2020

 From Moscow, Mikhail Antipov is majoring in economics.
 He learned to play chess when he was just 6 years old and began playing professionally at the age of 10.
 During the early stages of his career, Mikhail started working with Sergey Dolmatov, the famous Russian Grandmaster who coached the likes of Kasparov and Kramnik, among others.
 His favorite chess memories are rooted in the emotions he gets from winning a game.